-The following is excerpted from an article I wrote titled NeurOptimal® and Anxiety.
-You can download the full article here: NeurOptimal® and Anxiety
+The following is an excerpt about neurofeedback and PTSD from an article I wrote titled NeurOptimal® and Anxiety.
+You can download the full article here.

 NeuroOptimal® Neurofeedback and PTSD (Post-Traumatic Stress Disorder)

 Most people think of military veterans when they think of PTSD, but it can happen to civilians who have never seen a war.
 Natural disasters, being personally attacked, many things can result in post-traumatic stress.
 Those who suffered long-term abuse as children can also have PTSD-like conditions.

 With NeurOptimal® training, those with PTSD generally find their anxiety and depression decreasing.
 Nightmares, flashbacks, and avoidance of situations that may trigger reactions can melt away.
 It can be a smooth ride or a bumpy ride, but it’s rare to not see substantial progress.
 As always, we’re not targeting symptoms.
 We’re letting the brain see what it’s doing and then choose what to do with the information.
 All those unpleasant reactions to the past are highly uncomfortable energy drains.
 The central nervous system apparently sees that and uses what it learns to change itself.